pingswept/design-for-fab/content/logistics/projects.md

 P2 final: Tuesday, February 15, at the start of class.
 You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

 -->

+# P4: Gravity-powered record player

+With a partner, build a gravity-powered record player.
+It should be able to play a 7" diameter record for 4.5 minutes at 45 RPM.
+If you decide you need a horn to amplify the sound, **do not 3D print one**.
+Instead, use folded sheet metal, cardboard, or the like.
+You might make a trigger mechanism that would start the record playing.

+### You will be given:

+*   1 vinyl record
+*   4 or 5 steel needles
+*   As many bricks as you request, within reason

+Please set your learning goals for the project on Canvas as soon as you have time.

+### A few pieces of advice

+As you think about your learning goals, it would be pretty safe to assume that all of you will be able to make a record spin.
+Sure, you might have a last-minute failure where some pulley comes loose on a shaft, but generally, you'll get it.

+You will probably also find that the sound of the needle is surprisingly audible, even with a hastily constructed paper horn for amplification.

+For most of you, the major challenge of the project will be figuring out how to control the speed of the record so that it spins at a constant rate.
+If you have no method of speed control, your record player will start slow, then spin really fast for a few seconds, and then tail off dreadfully when the weight bottoms out.
+Having a low-friction system is also pretty important-- it's difficult to control speed if the thing is really difficult to spin in the first place.
+Actually playing for 4.5 minutes is a pretty ambitious goal, but can be done with a low-friction system.
+We'll talk about modeling this in class.

+P4 proto: Tuesday, March 14, at the start of class.
+The record should spin under gravity power by this date.

+P4 final: Thursday, March 30, at the start of class.

 # P3: Make a puzzle ball